Zezo-Ai/PHP-DI/doc/lazy-injection.md

 Lazy injection goes further than this: it allows to defer the creation of an object's dependencies to the moment when they are actually used, not before.

-**Warning: this feature should only be used exceptionally, please read the "When to use" section at the end of this page.**
+**Note: Be sure to check the "When To Use" section at the end of this page to see if lazy injection is appropriate for your use case.**

 ## Example